-It was a cold Saturday night, one Burgerbro had been banished from his lair because of something called ‘girls night’, all we knew was that it entailed Gin and not burgers so we thought it best to seek sanctuary somewhere special.
+It was a cold Saturday night, one Burgerbro had been banished from his lair because of something called ‘girls night’, all we knew was that it entailed Gin and not burgers, so we thought it best to seek sanctuary somewhere unique.

-Not gonna lie, on arrival we felt somewhat under dressed but the Burgerbro ethos to life is a casual one and so we went with it.
-To be fair the staff made us feel at home right away despite our causal attire, so no harm done.
-For future reference, the place accommodates all but there’s a family event/date night kinda vibe, actually we were probably dressed correctly for a man date so there’s always that.
+Not gonna lie, on arrival we felt somewhat underdressed but the Burgerbro ethos to life is a casual one, and so we went with it.
+To be fair, the staff made us feel at home right away despite our casual attire, so no harm was done.
+For future reference, the place accommodates all, but there’s a family event/date night kinda vibe.
+Actually, we were probably dressed correctly for a mandate so there’s always that.

-Before I get stuck into some hardcore burger reviewing i really want to give a shout out to staff at Arbennig, they were all super friendly and super good at their jobs.
-In-fact our hostess for the evening may well be the most knowledgeable server I’ve ever had the pleasure of chatting to.
-Not only could she tell us the difference between a sun kissed and sun blushed tomato (with a straight face), she could even tell us the farm and name of the farmer where their beef came from, she was probably one request away from drawing us a map with a cow diagram and that’s no bad thing at all.
-If I’m honest Part of me wanted to subject her to some sort of Arbennig Mastermind quiz but i’m pretty sure she would win and also that’s a cruel and stupid idea.
+Before I get stuck into some hardcore burger reviewing I really want to give a shout out to the staff at Arbennig, they were all super friendly and super good at their jobs.
+In-fact our hostess for the evening may well be the most knowledgeable server I’ve ever had the pleasure of chatting with.
+Not only could she tell us the difference between a sun-kissed and sun blushed tomato (with a straight face), she could even tell us the farm and name of the farmer where their beef came from.
+She was probably one request away from drawing us a map with a cow diagram, and that’s no bad thing at all.
+If I’m honest Part of me wanted to subject her to some sort of Arbennig Mastermind quiz, but I’m pretty sure she would win and also that’s a cruel and stupid idea.
 Suffice to say the service was very very good.

 Now down to the food.

-The menu looked amazing but as always the burger called my name ‘Lloyd’ it said, ‘what you staring at’ it said, then I realized it wasn’t the burger it was Scott and that the menu had sent me into a foodie day dream.
-I’m told the menu changes every Tuesday so you might have to be lucky to get the same burger as me, but what ever you have i’m sure it won’t disappoint.
+The menu looked terrific, but as always the burger called my name ‘Lloyd’ it said, ‘what you staring at’ it said, then I realised it wasn’t the burger it was Scott and that the menu had sent me into a foodie daydream.
+I’m told the menu changes every Tuesday so you might have to be lucky to get the same burger as me, but whatever you have I’m sure it won’t disappoint.

-What arrived was a refined, but not overly so, plate of food with pea shoots to remind me that we were somewhere posh.
+What arrived was a refined, but not overly so, plate of food with pea shoots that reminded me that we were somewhere posh.
 I had a fear that I’d receive an immaculately presented burger with a tower of 4 chips and some dust or something.
-Now i’m sure some places pull that off, but for me a burger is about getting stuck into some great ingredients, maybe using my hands and enjoying every little bit.
-This plate invited me to do just that and it’s flavors didn’t disappoint.
+Now I’m sure some places pull that off, but for me a burger is about getting stuck into some great ingredients, maybe using my hands and enjoying every little bit.
+This plate invited me to do just that, and its flavours didn’t disappoint.

-Now this burger does come at a cost, but when you can experience that cost in every bite it makes you more forgiving.
-This isn’t a burger you happen to have on a night out, this isn’t some fast food variant, this is a burger that’s worth travelling for, it’s a treat in every sense and although you’ll pay more for it, it’s worth it.
+Now this burger does come at a price, but when you can experience that price in every bite, it makes you more forgiving.
+This isn’t a burger you happen to have on a night out, this isn’t some fast food variant, this is a burger that’s worth travelling for, it’s a treat in every sense, and although you’ll pay more for it, it’s worth it.

 I’ve tried to wrap my head around their thought process regarding the toppings.
-I think they started with a basic burger that was shit hot on it’s own and I imagine they they thought ‘hmm how can we make our already good burger a bit like crack?’ at that very moment some sort of deity wandered passed and on smelling their already sumptuous beef gave them some divine inspiration ‘I know a Ragout!’ they shouted, the world rejoiced and eventually so did my tongue.
+I think they started with a basic burger that was shit hot on its own.
+I imagine they thought ‘hmm how can we make our already good burger a bit like crack?’.
+At that very moment some sort of deity wandered passed and on smelling their already sumptuous beef gave them some divine inspiration ‘I know a Ragout!’ they shouted, the world rejoiced and eventually so did my tongue.

-The ragout topping was amazing, it was like essence of beef with essence of mushroom with essence of things that are so good if i describe them they sound a bit wrong.
+The ragout topping was fantastic, it was like essence of beef with essence of mushroom with essence of things that are so good if I describe them they sound a bit wrong.
 The Ragout then melted seamlessly into the burger in every bite.
-Not only did I have a great burger i’d also get the odd nugget of Ragout meat to add texture and joy to my mouth.
+Not only did I have a great burger I’d also get the odd nugget of Ragout meat to add texture and joy to my mouth.

-I truly believe that some of the best burgers don’t need to be laden with crazy toppings or ‘Push the boundaries’ of what a normal burger is and should be.
-This burger is proof that simplicity can be special, they simply made everything on my plate the best it could be and it was amazing, and that’s a fact i urge you to test.
+I genuinely believe that some of the best burgers don’t need to be laden with crazy toppings or ‘Push the boundaries’ of what a normal burger is and should be.
+This burger is proof that simplicity can be special, they simply made everything on my plate the best it could be, and it was amazing, and that’s a fact I urge you to test.

-Find an excuse to visit Arbennig, take your girlfriend, your wife, your family, your postman I don’t care just go.
-You’re probably due a treat, and this should be that treat, i mean you deserve it, you really do.
+Find an excuse to visit Arbennig, take your girlfriend, your wife, your family, your postman, just go.
+You’re probably due a treat, and this should be that treat, you totally deserve it, you really do.

-I’m giving this burger 5 Stars because i just couldn’t fault it.
-Arbennig and it’s burger is special in the best possibles way.
+I’m giving this burger 5 Stars because I just couldn’t fault it.
+Arbennig and its burger are special in the best possibles way.